World shares cling near record highs

 “Equities, of course, continue to shrug off or ignore anything that might be considered remotely negative as they continue their merry and complacent dance towards an inevitable reckoning.”

-S&P 500 futures signalled a 0.1% dip for Tuesday's open, after the index closed 0.8% higher at a record on Friday.
-The Dow Jones Industrial Average (.DJI) rose 0.4% and the Nasdaq Composite (.IXIC) added 0.8% to also hit a record.
+S&P 500 futures signalled a 0.1% dip for Tuesday’s open, after the index closed 0.8% higher at a record on Friday.
+The Dow Jones Industrial Average rose 0.4% and the Nasdaq Composite added 0.8% to also hit a record. [.N]

 “The goldilocks print suggests there is no need to accelerate the tapering timeline or the implied rate hike profile,” Tapas Strickland, an analyst at National Australia Bank, wrote in a client note.